-On 7 May 2020, the new von der Leyen Commission published a six-point Action Plan to further strengthen the EU's fight against money laundering and terrorist financing.
-The Action Plan sets out concrete measures that the Commission will take over the next 12 months to enforce, supervise and coordinate the EU's rules on AML/CTF.
-It builds on the following: 1.
-Effective implementation of existing rules, 2) a single EU rulebook, 3) a EU-level supervisor, 4) a coordination and support mechanism for national Financial Intelligence Units, 5) enforcing EU-level criminal law provisions and information exchange, and 6) the EU's global role.
+In July 2020, the European Commission put forward an Action Plan to further strengthen the EU's fight against money laundering (ML) and terrorist financing (TF).
+The Action Plan set out concrete measures that the Commission would take over the next 12 months to better enforce, supervise and coordinate the EU's rules on AML/CTF.
+It included actions to implement existing AML rules, to adopt new harmonised rules, to set up an EU level supervisor and a coordination mechanism for national Financial Intelligence Units.

 AML rules cover, among others, financial institutions and insurance intermediaries when they “act with respect to life insurance and other investment-related services, with the exception of a tied insurance intermediary”.

 BIPAR contributed to the consultation on the Commission Action Plan.
 BIPAR key messages were: